Axelph237/Vega-Sector/Guilds, Countries, & Companies/Companies.md

 Standard, generic brand weaponry.
 All extremely reliable, cheap, and effective.
 Utilize a cost-effective design in their weaponry to minimize costs.
 ## Solaris
 Manufactures "eco-friendly" firearms and firearm equipment.
 Anything requiring electricity is likely solar powered.
 Known for using disposable magazines and biodegradable ammunition.
+## Titan Forge Firearms
+New, sleek, and innovative designs.
+Easily distinguished for th